entropicalabs/openqaoa-website/docs/problems/what-is-a-qubo.md

 ## From QUBOs to QAOA

-As explained in the [what-is-the-qaoa](../what-is-the-qaoa.md) page, the QUBO can be directly cast into a Cost Hamiltonian.
+As explained in the [what-is-the-qaoa](../what-is-the-qaoa.md) page, QUBOs are used int QAOA to build the Cost Hamiltonian.
 There are two important points worth mentioning explicitly:

-1. The QUBO can be represented by a weighted graph $G(V,E)$ defined by $V$ vertexes and $E$ edges, where the linear part of the QUBO represent the weight of the vertexes and the quadratic is the weight associated to the edges
+1. The QUBO can be represented by a weighted graph $G(V,E)$ defined by $V$ vertexes and $E$ edges, where the linear part of the QUBO represent the weight of the vertexes and the quadratic is the weight associated to the edges,
-2. The QAOA cost function should be defined as an Ising model, that is $\{ -1, +1\} $
+2. The QAOA cost function should be defined as an Ising model, that is $$\{ -1, +1\}$$.